sameepv21/Guidance_ML/Time Series.md

 * Deterministic process is a technical term for a time series that is non-random or completely determined.
 * Look at something called out of samples features.
     * Referas to times outside of the observation perioud of the training data.
+* **Look for stride in Moving Average along with window size.**
+* Box plots can be useful for time series data with multiple categories of features.
+    * Comparisions are made much more easier with it.